vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 The recent pause of the Core Module presents an opportune moment to address existing technical debt, paving the way for a more resilient, robust, and scalable system.
 Before the Euler hack, the Core Module's limitations were exposed when a rapid decline in USDC's price led to the liquidation of most hedging agents.
 This left the protocol inadequately hedged and resulted in a significant decrease in the protocol surplus.
 The absence of effective hedging mechanisms within the Core Module underscores the need for a system to withstand such events and manage unfavorable USD/EUR price fluctuations.
 Enhancements should ensure agEUR price stability and foster a more resilient and scalable protocol.
 Angle also mentioned that preparing transaction payloads for different scenarios could improve their emergency response.

-On April 14th, 2023, further precisions were provided on the potential way forward for Angle V2 through the governance forum thread [Angle Protocol - Core Module V2](https://gov.angle.money/t/angle-protocol-core-module-v2/).
-Key requirements for the future system include low slippage for mints and burns, scalability, autonomy during unforeseen events, equal treatment of stablecoin holders, ability to accept Euro-denominated assets, proper risk diversification, and no exposure to foreign exchange risk.
+On April 14th, 2023, further precisions were provided on the possible way forward for Angle V2 through the governance forum thread [Angle Protocol - Core Module V2](https://gov.angle.money/t/angle-protocol-core-module-v2/).
+Essential requirements for the future system include low slippage for mints and burns, scalability, autonomy during unforeseen events, equal treatment of stablecoin holders, ability to accept Euro-denominated assets, proper risk diversification, and no exposure to foreign exchange risk.

 ## Risk assessment

-The Angle protocol’s previous reserve risk management strategy has proven ineffective.
+The Angle protocol's previous reserve risk management strategy has proven ineffective.
 Relying solely on allocating funds based on pure APY is at odds with best practices in risk management and statistical analysis.
 Furthermore, Angle sought yield from a singular source, specifically lending and borrowing platforms, which carry the potential risk of becoming illiquid during certain periods.

 On the other hand, Angle has demonstrated excellent emergency response to the Euler exploit, successfully halting the Core Module to avert further financial shortfalls.